Clinical Research Consortium for the

 - University of Utah – Dr. Stefan Pulst

 The success of the natural history study is dependent on participation by individuals who have those forms of SCA.
-If you have SCA 1, 2, 3, 6 or 7 and are a patient at one of those sites or can travel to a site, please contact the clinic office for more information.
+If you have SCA 1, 2, 3, 6 or 7 (and SCA 8 and 10 at some sites) and are a patient at one of those sites or can travel to a site, please contact the clinic office for more information.
 You may also contact Sue Hagen at NAF at 763-231-2742 or email@example.com for more information.

 Ataxia Patient Registry – Why is it so important?